-Ever-immersed in the Devotion Sentience (Bhaktibhav Chaitanya) of the Parmeshwar Dattaguru and the Aadimata Jagadamba, Sadguru Shree Aniruddha (Dr. Aniruddha Dhairyadhar Joshi) began delivering discourses from the year 1996 on very crucial subjects like the Vishnu Sahasranama, the Lalita Sahasranama, the Radha Sahasranama, the Ramraksha Stotra and the Shree Sai Satcharita to name a few.
+Ever-immersed in the Devotion Sentience (Bhaktibhav Chaitanya) of the Parmeshwar Dattaguru and the Aadimata Jagadamba, Sadguru Shree Aniruddha Bapu (Dr. Aniruddha Dhairyadhar Joshi) began delivering discourses from the year 1996 on profoundly venerated stotras like the Vishnu Sahasranama, the Lalita Sahasranama, the Radha Sahasranama, the Ramraksha Stotra and the Shree Sai Satcharita to name a few.

 For innumerable Shraddhavans across the globe, Bapu is the ‘Sadguru’.
 Bapu himself, an ideal family person, exemplifies before us through his conduct as to how one could continue with worldly life and journey on the path to God, at the same time.